MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-use-android.md

 ### Allow only configured organization accounts in multi-identity apps

+As the Microsoft Intune administrator, you can control which user accounts are added to Microsoft apps on managed devices.
+You can limit access to only allowed organization user accounts and block personal accounts on enrolled devices.
 For Android devices, use the following key/value pairs:

 | **Key** | com.microsoft.intune.mam.AllowedAccountUPNs |
 |---|---|
 | **Values** | <ul><li>One or more <code>;</code> delimited UPNs.</li><li>Only account(s) allowed are the managed user account(s) defined by this key.</li><li> For Intune enrolled devices, the <code>{{userprincipalname}}</code> token may be used to represent the enrolled user account.</li></ul> |

    > [!NOTE]
-   > As the Microsoft Intune administrator, you can control which user accounts are added to Microsoft apps on managed devices.
-You can limit access to only allowed organization user accounts and block personal accounts on enrolled devices.
-The following apps process the above app configuration and remove and block unapproved accounts:
+   > The following apps process the above app configuration and only allow organization accounts:
    > - Edge for Android (42.0.4.4048 and later)
    > - Office, Word, Excel, PowerPoint for Android (16.0.9327.1000 and later)
    > - OneDrive for Android (5.28 and later)